hoprnet/hoprnet/.processes/development.md

 - [Tino](https://github.com/tolbrino) until 05/02/2022
 - [Robert](https://github.com/robertkiel) until 04/03/2022

+#### Electing a new representantive

+- every election should begin 5 working days prior to the representantive's replacement
+- voting is done via google form similar to [this](https://docs.google.com/forms/d/1CA_C_NgI9M_drHFqOOVlBVdfuiWsg64xE_wE1V1pgyw)
+- email login is required but emails should not be collected
+- only tech _members_ may vote

 ### Trifecta

 Trifecta is made up by the [Representantives](#representantives) and Project Owner.